 The above special and unusual circumstances would deprive the applicant from developing this property and interferes with the best use of this property.

-Therefore, for this rural subdivision, the best use and manner of the development allows for the use of individual rainwater catchment systems.
+Therefore, for this 2-lot subdivision, the best use and manner of the development allows for individual rain water catchment system in keeping with the urban residential character of the area.